rananasser760/Beyond-Earth-Hackathon/README.md

 ### 3. Artificial Intelligence Workshop 🤖 :
 Enhance Human Capability.
 Leverage the power of Artificial Intelligence to go beyond human limitations.
 Learn how AI can assist in space missions, from processing large datasets to automating complex tasks that are difficult for humans to perform.

 ---

-## Why Participate?
-- Collaborate with like-minded individuals passionate about space and technology.
-- Learn from industry experts in the fields of space missions, embedded systems, and artificial intelligence.
-- Contribute to global space exploration efforts and be part of a movement that pushes human knowledge further than ever before.

----